bitrot7/Zengine/README.md

 # Zengine
 ActionScript Framework for game dev.

-if you are familiar with Entity Component Systems the code will make more sense.
+If you are familiar with Entity Component Systems, the code will make more sense.

-Basically zengine provides a simple way to create game objects quickly.
+Zengine provides a simple way to create game objects quickly.

 here is a real basic walkthrough..